 - Try to do outdoor chores or errands during cooler parts of the day like the morning or the evening.

 Making small changes can have a significant impact in the fight for clean air in Utah.
-For more information on ground ozone and reducing its effects, visit www.ucair.org or https://www.epa.gov/ground-level-ozone-pollution/ground-level-ozone-basics
+For more information on ground level ozone and reducing its effects, visit www.ucair.org or https://www.epa.gov/ground-level-ozone-pollution/ground-level-ozone-basics